 Dr. Croak grew up in New York and attended Princeton University for a degree and the University of Southern California for doctoral in 1982, specializing in social psychology and quantitative analysis.

-During her stint with AT&T, she championed for the switching from wired phone technology to IP or Internet Protocol.
+During her stint with AT&T, she championed the switching from wired phone technology to IP or Internet Protocol.
 She is credited for the use of phone network services to allow everyone to donate during a crisis appeal.
-When AT&T collaborated with American Idol to use text voting system, it enabled 22% of viewers to learn how to text for them to take part in the show.
+When AT&T collaborated with American Idol to use a text voting system, it enabled 22% of viewers to learn how to text for them to take part in the show.
 She later filed the patent for text-based donations in 2005 to charity.
 This move transformed how people started to donate money to charitable organizations.

 In 2013, Dr. Croak was inducted into the Women in Technology Hall of Fame and was elected Vice-Chair of ATIS, an organization focusing on technological development.
 She was also honored for “Outstanding Technical Contribution – Industry” during the Black Engineering of the Year (BEYA) Science Technology Engineering and Mathematics (STEM) Conference held in Washington D.C. in 2014.